-Booksellers recommended novel 2021

-Manuscript in Spanish.
-English excerpts available.

-Pages 240

-Published

-in March 2021

-Cuarteto de la Guerra.
-Vol I. Si no puedes yo respiraré por ti

-[The War Quartet.
-Vol I. If You Can't,

-I'll Breath for You]

-The first title of the Quartet of War reconstructs the misery that spoiled the creativity of the Hungarian composer Bartók during his New York expatriation.
+Booksellers Suggested Novel 2021 Manuscript in Spanish.
+English sample available.
+Pages 240 Published Cuarteto de la Guerra.
+Vol I. Si no puedes yo respiraré por ti [The War Quartet.
+Vol I. If You Can't, I'll Breath for You] The first title of the Quartet of War reconstructs the misery that spoiled the creativity of the Hungarian composer Béla Bartók during his exile in New York.
 Cuarteto de la guerra tells the story of four great composers who fight for their lives and their music when totalitarianism and war ravage Europe.
 New York, Berlin, Munich, Moscow, Barcelona and Los Angeles are the settings for their epic confrontation with political power, to prevent their work from being subjugated and used, while trying to survive.
 Si no puedes, yo respiraré por ti recalls Béla Bartók's voluntary exile to the United States, risking his emotional, family and professional stability, to record his radical opposition to the dictatorships of Horthy, Hitler and Mussolini.
 However, Bartók never managed to fully integrate in America.
 The rejection produced by his work encountered in the American public, his reserved character, the progressive deterioration of his health, his economic difficulties and the pathological disorders of his wife led him to an extreme situation, while he composed some of his most extraordinary works.
 Masterful tetralogy on the lights and shadows of the 20th century.
-José Enrique Ruiz-Domènec Xavier Güell

-Nadie lograră conocerse Cuarteto de la guerra II Shortlisted New Spanish Books 2022! - Suggested for Translation into English (US)
+José Enrique Ruiz-Domènec Xavier Güell Shortlisted New Spanish Books 2022 - Suggested for Translation into English (US) Manuscript in Spanish.

-Manuscript in Spanish.
-English excerpts and ready report by Michael Mahler available.
+report by Michael Mahler available.

-Pages 208
+Pages 208 Published

+English sample and reading

-Published in October 2021
+in October 2021

+Nadie lograră conocerse

+in March 2021

 Cuarteto de la Guerra.
 Vol II.